THURSDAY, SEPT. 21, 2017 | SOUTH ON MAIN [1304 Main St., Little Rock]

 Additional season partners include UCA College of Fine Arts & Communication, Acura, Stella Boyle Smith Trust, Downtown Little Rock Partnership, Stacy Hamilton of Pulaski Heights Realty, Ben E. Keith Foods Mid-South Division, Arkansas Arts Council, ACANSA Arts Festival, Capital Hotel, Rosen Music Company, and Piano Kraft.

-Twelve-show packages for new subscribers will go on sale to the general public on May 12 via Metrotix.com (or by calling 800-293-5949), followed by four-show packages on May 17.
-Single tickets for individual shows will be available beginning May 22.
-Tickets are $25 (General Admission), $32 (Reserved), and $34 (Premium Reserved).
+Tickets are available via Metrotix.com (or by calling 800-293-5949), and are $25 (General Admission), $32 (Reserved), and $34 (Premium Reserved).
 Please take a look at this very important ticketing and seating information before purchasing your tickets (view reserved seating chart).
 Full season ticket pricing and options are also available in a consolidated format, here.